netto-franco91/tttetete/README.md

 ### getPopoverTimelineTableItemDetail
 ----
 #### :page_with_curl: Description
-Create the template of the popover of the component 'timeline-table-item-detail' with us directives
+Create the template of the popover of the component '[onLoadTimelineTableItemDetail](#Timeline-Table-Mode-Detail)' with us directives

 #### :bookmark_tabs: Parameters
 Not available